derekriemer/nvda-notepadPlusPlus/readme.md

 2. Pressing the down/up arrows read the next/previous suggested text.
 3. The recommended text is spoken when the suggestions appear.

-### Keyboard Shortcut Mapper

-Sometimes you have to add or change the keyboard shortcuts in Notepad++.
-For example, you might record a macro to remove the last character of a line on every line.
-If you set a keyboard shortcut for this macro, or wish to change a keyboard shortcut for another command in the editor, you will go to the preferences menu, and then go to the keyboard shortcuts dialog.
-Unfortunately, the keyboard shortcuts dialog is not friendly to NVDA by default.
-This add-on makes this dialog accessible.
-You can tab between the components and press the arrow keys to manipulate the controls like you would for any other dialog.

 ### Incremental Search

 One of the most interesting features of Notepad++ is the ability to use incremental search.